Why reputation management matters: A Vendasta churn analysis on 100k+ SMBsBy Paige Sutherland

 - Advocate for an established online presence to help increase Google Business Profile actions

 Table of Contents

 - Why manage an SMB's online reputation?

 - How should you manage your clients' online reputation?

 - What effect does online reputation management have on an SMB?

 First, a little context: Reputation Management has been Vendasta's top product for 10 years.
 In that time, we’ve had hundreds of thousands of businesses use it to manage their online reputations, plus many more using other products in our Marketplace.
 Our research finds that SMBs who purchase Reputation Management had an increased retention rate of 57% compared to SMBs who didn’t purchase the solution.
 The conclusion is simple: Sell Reputation Management and retain SMB clients for longer.

 How should you manage your clients’ online reputation?

 We all know the importance of a business being found online.
-One of the most crucial places to display business information is through Google My Business (GMB).
-In the recent updates to our churn study, we briefly outlined the difference in retention for SMBs that authenticated their GMB in our system.
-We found SMBs that connected their GMB saw a 68% increased retention rate compared to SMBs who didn’t connect their account after two years.
+One of the most crucial places to display business information is through Google Business Profile (GBP).
+In the recent updates to our churn study, we briefly outlined the difference in retention for SMBs that authenticated their GBP in our system.
+We found SMBs that connected their GBP saw a 68% increased retention rate after two years compared to SMBs who didn’t connect their account.
 Thus, this simple action has significant benefits for your agency!